WTF Is Cruelty-free?

 We hear you.
-We keep talking cruelty-free this, cruelty-free that and you’re like, what is it with this cruelty-free stuff?
-Here’s the thing: there are a few things we like to consider some of the best decisions of our lives, like getting Invisalign, getting the Accutane treatment, getting laser hair removal, and going CF is high on the list.
+We keep talking cruelty-free this, cruelty-free that, and you’re like, what is it with this cruelty-free stuff?
+Here’s the thing: there are a few choices we’ve made that we like to consider some of the best decisions of our lives, like getting Invisalign, getting the Accutane treatment, getting laser hair removal, and going CF is high on the list.
 Why?
 For us it was part of becoming an adult, taking responsibility for our everyday actions.
 So yeah, it’s a big deal for us.
 We could go on and on about why it’s important to be conscious of where your products come from, but first…

 What does cruelty-free even mean?

 A product that is considered CF is simply a product that was produced with no animal(s) being harmed during the process, from start to finish.
 Animal testing is one of the most prevalent unnecessary practices of cruelty towards animals.
 And just FIY: a cruelty-free product is not necessarily a vegan product.
 I know, doesn’t make much sense, but a lot of brands who don’t test on animals still use animal-derived ingredients (beeswax, honey, carmine, palm oil, etc.) in their products, or natural hair or fur from animals in makeup or hair brushes.
 To us, if you use animal ingredients you are not cruelty-free.
 But legally, they can claim this.

 Now we got that cleared up, let’s move on to why you should jump ship, and go CF like us.
 We promise, it’s not as scary at it sounds.